ISS urges Clearwire shareholders to vote against Sprint deal

-NEW YORK Proxy advisory firm Institutional Shareholder Services on Thursday urged Clearwire Corp CLWR.O shareholders to vote against majority shareholder Sprint Nextel Corp's (S.N) $3.40 per share offer for Clearwire stock it does not already own.
+NEW YORK, June 13 Proxy advisory firm Institutional Shareholder Services on Thursday urged Clearwire Corp shareholders to vote against majority shareholder Sprint Nextel Corp's $3.40 per share offer for Clearwire stock it does not already own.

 The advisory firm said it revised its recommendation, which was for the Sprint deal, because the price being offered by Dish was "significantly higher than the cash consideration being offered by Sprint" and because of Clearwire's board has determined the Dish deal could be done.